-Software Updates, Searchable Support and Other Support Services

-Link to the most current software updates and enhancements, user's guides, searchable support and other downloadable files.
+Searchable Support and Other Support Services Link to user's guides, searchable support and other downloadable files.

 Training

 To help you make the most of your software investment, Follett offers a range of flexible training options to meet your needs.